 Additional Assessment: Diagnostic

-Screening and progress monitoring tools occasionally provide sufficient information to plan instruction, but most often they do no since they tend to focus on quick samples of student performance as opposed to greater in-depth information about a student’s abilities.
+Screening and progress monitoring tools occasionally provide sufficient information to plan instruction, but most often they do not since they tend to focus on quick samples of student performance as opposed to greater in-depth information about a student’s abilities.
 Assessments that are diagnostic in nature provide greater detail about individual students’ skills and instructional needs.
 They provide educators with information that informs the “what to teach” and the “how to teach.”
 They are typically administered to students who fall significantly behind an established benchmark or when such students have not demonstrated sufficient progress (Center on Teaching and Learning, n.d.).

-Appendix C – Reading Diagnostic Assessment Matrix provides information regarding diagnostic measures used to gather additional instructional information about a student’s performance in reading across grades (insert grade range of your district here.)
+Appendix C – Reading Diagnostic Assessment Matrix provides information regarding diagnostic measures used to gather additional instructional information about a student’s performance in reading across grades (insert grade range of your district here).

 SECTION 4: